 - SWOT analysis (strengths, weaknesses, opportunities, threats)

 Businesses need this information to grow, as well as to retain existing customers.
 It’s important that marketing managers understand what marketing means within their organization before they start marketing their products/services successfully.
-Click here if you want us help with desk research and analysis for your B2B marketing projects: desk research & analysis services
+Click Get a Quote to get consultative advice on how to best address your market need.
+Even if you don’t have all of your specs yet, talk to one of our specialists to learn how to refine your audience or search.

 5: How long it takes